mattmaynes2/aria/reports/proposal/proposal.md

 #### 1. Machine Learning Server Prototype

-The server prototype will include a machine learning algorithm.
-This algorithm will accept arbitrary categorical and numerical data.
-The initial server will use simulated data with pre-defined outputs for testing.
-This will be used to test the machine learning algorithm for correctness.
-The server will also be responsible for database logging and mapping between input and output domains.
+This will include the central server as well as the machine learning algorithm.
+This will use sample data for inputs and output.
+All learning will be simulated for tuning and testing.

-Interfacing with the server will be done through a simple command line interface for this milestone.
-Communication to other devices will be added in the next milestone but will be considered in this one.
-This will ensure that there is the correct infrastructure for remotely controlling the server.

 #### 2. Communication Protocol and Service